The World Health Organization (WHO) declared COVID-19 a pandemic on 11 March 2020.

 The WHO recommends staying more than one metre away from a person who is sick.

-The latest estimates are that 80 percent of the people who get infected with the new coronavirus will experience a mild or moderate form of disease.
-Roughly 15 percent will develop a severe form of the disease requiring hospitalization.
-Some 5 percent will become critically ill.
-Sophisticated health care systems may be able to cure some critically ill patients, but the danger is that even the most advanced systems may be overwhelmed by the large numbers of people who will need to be hospitalized.
+The latest estimates are that 80 per cent of the people who get infected with the new coronavirus will experience a mild or moderate form of disease.
+Roughly 15 per cent will develop a severe form of the disease requiring hospitalization.
+Some five per cent will become critically ill.
+Sophisticated healthcare systems may be able to cure some critically ill patients, but the danger is that even the most advanced systems may be overwhelmed by the large numbers of people who will need to be hospitalised.